danielamariei/product-ratings/README.md

 # Introduction
 - Java Application that reads a large corpus of product ratings, processes them, and computes relevant metrics.
+- Uses the Java API for Bean Validation (JSR 380) to ensure that fields meet specific criteria in a declarative format.
+- Ability to read the points from different sources: binary file, JSON, etc.
+- Provides support for reading the input in a lazy fashion through iterators.
+- Optimally determines the top k best rated and worst rated products by using a Priority Queue.

 # Architecture
 - Input: corpus of product ratings